The Art of Clairtone The Making of a Design Icon

 With 250 illustrations, including previously unpublished drawings, rare film stills, confidential memorandums, and original photography, The Art of Clairtone is a candid and in-depth look at the company’s skyrocketing success—and sensational collapse.
 Through the recollections of those who knew Clairtone best, from its founders to its designers, engineers, and salesmen, and with comments from Karim Rashid, Douglas Coupland, Tyler Brille, and Bruce Mau, among others, this elegant book, published on the 50th anniversary of Clairtone’s launch, celebrates an iconoclastic company that once seemed to represent the promise of Canada.

 Produced by the Design Exchange in Toronto (DX) and published through Mclelland & Stewart, this book is now long out of print and fetches a pretty penny though online book sellers — even more in this new condition.
 These books were kindly donated by DX to Canada Modern and were their own personal copies.
-Graphic designers to have worked at Clairtone or with Clairtone include: Burton Kramer, Anthony Mann, Bill Hedges, Margrit Kapler, Chris Yaneff and Frank Davies.
+Graphic designers to have worked at Clairtone or with Clairtone include: Burton Kramer, Anthony Mann, Rod Nash, Bill Hedges, Margrit Kapler, Chris Yaneff and Frank Davies.

 I am selling these items to invest in new materials.
 I’ve kept prices affordable too as I appreciate your support and believe in giving back.
 This will help continue my mission to ensure that Canada Modern and Canadian design is recognized of international importance and within education.